GetOlympus/olympus-dionysos-field-radio/README.md

 - set to `block`, labels options will be displayed each per line, as a `block` display
 - set to `image`, labels options will be displayed as `default` mode, with images and overlay text label
 - set to `image-block`, labels options will be displayed as `block` mode, with images and overlay text label
+- set to `group`, labels options will be displayed as a simple but efficient group of choices

 ### In all cases